luk3yx/minetest-flinv/README.md

 # flinv

 Inventory API compatibility layer (this is not a standalone inventory mod).
-Uses [flow](https://content.minetest.net/packages/luk3yx/flow/) to render forms and expands them to fit into the space provided by whatever inventory mod is in use.
+Mods can use [flow](https://content.minetest.net/packages/luk3yx/flow/) and flinv to create tabs that work with many inventory mods without any mod-specific code.

 ## Supported inventory mods/games (alphabetical order)